 Averett University's Student Center is the hub of activity outside the classroom.
-The Student Center is home to the dining hall, Jut's Café, the Daly Game Room, student lounges, a computer lab, meeting spaces, the Dean of Students, Counseling Services, the University Chaplain's office, and the Office of Housing and Residence Life.
-Student Center hours are posted at the beginning of each semester.
+The Student Center is home to the dining hall, Jut's Café, the Daly Game Room, student lounges, a computer lab, meeting spaces, the Dean of Students, Student Engagement, the University Chaplain's office, and Office of Housing and Residence Life.